History Museums in Tokyo

 3. Edo-Tokyo Tatemono En

-As far back as the Edo period, Tokyo has been losing many valuable historical buildings due fires, floods, earthquakes, and warfare.
-Today, the city’s remaining cultural architecture continues to be eroded due to social and economic changes within the country.
-Starting in 1993, the Tokyo Metropolitan Government established a seven-hectare Edo-Tokyo Open-air Architectural Museum as part of the Edo-Tokyo Museum.
+As far back as the Edo period, Tokyo has lost many valuable historical buildings due to fires, floods, earthquakes, and wars.
+Today, the city’s remaining cultural architecture continues to disappear because of ongoing social and economic changes.
+In 1993, the Tokyo Metropolitan Government established the seven-hectare Edo-Tokyo Open-air Architectural Museum as part of the Edo-Tokyo Museum.

-This museum aims to relocate, reconstruct, preserve, and exhibit historical buildings of great cultural value–that were impossible to preserve in their original locations–for future generations.
+This museum aims to relocate, reconstruct, preserve, and exhibit historical buildings of great cultural value that could not be preserved in their original locations, so that they can be passed down to future generations.

 3-7-1 Sakuracho, Koganei-shi, Tokyo